Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

-= 3.0.3 - TODO =
+= 3.0.3 - November 13, 2015 =
+* Feature: Added option to display a compact list view.
+* Feature: Added option to hide the header in list view.
-* Tweak: Adjusted default list and grid CSS.
+* Tweak: Improved CSS styling for default list and grid CSS.

 = 3.0.2 - November 12, 2015 =
 * Fix: Fixed bug where calendar days were off by one day.